Let’s build your calendar

 How It Works

 One parent (the primary) has the children Monday through Thursday every week.
 The other parent has them Friday through Sunday every week.
 Transition days are always the same: Friday after school and Monday morning.
-This fixed weekly pattern is the simplest non-50/50 schedule.
+This fixed weekly pattern is the simplest non-50/50 schedule and the easiest to remember without a calendar.

 Pros